graijo/java-tutorial-for-beginners/README.md

 When the rate of addition or removal rate is more than the read scenarios, then go for the LinkedList.
 On the other hand, when the frequency of the read scenarios is more than the addition or removal rate, then ArrayList takes precedence over LinkedList.
 Memory overhead in the LinkedList is more as compared to the ArrayList.
 It is because, in a LinkedList, we have two extra links (next and previous) as it is required to store the address of the previous and the next nodes, and these links consume extra space.
 Such links are not present in an ArrayList.

+Vector same as Array list but synchronised and thread safe but low performance(when thread safety not needed)

 Polymorphism
 If one task is performed in different ways, it is known as polymorphism.
 In Java, we use method overloading and method overriding to achieve polymorphism. for example, speak() method- a cat speaks meow, dog barks woof,human speak language etc.

+stack--can only do operations on last inserted data  ; LIFO ; uses push and pop methods to insert and remove values on last item.

+Queue Interface--FIFO ; insert  − add an item to the rear of the queue.remove− remove an item from the front of the queue.
+ PriorityQueue & ArrayDeque are implemeted classes.

+ The elements of the priority queue are ordered according to the natural ordering, or by a Comparator provided at queue construction time, depending on which constructor is used. poll() method - to remove top element from queue.So Inserted to the end (keeping natural order ) and removed from the front.

+ ArrayDeque class allows to add or remove an element from both sides of the queue.  addFirst() method to insert the elements at the head.addLast() method to insert the elements at the tail.

+HashSet- The objects are inserted based on their hashcode.hance no insertion order.

+LinkedHashSet uses a doubly linked list to store the data and retains the ordering of the elements.

+TreeSet --keeps natural ordering

 https://www.javatpoint.com/method-overriding-in-java
 SS$$SS